How Much Does It Cost to Install a Dryer Vent?

 How Much Does It Cost to Have a Dryer Vent Installed?

-Costimates says a contractor will typically charge between $140 and $275 to install a dryer vent.
+A contractor will typically charge between $125 and $460 (CAD 170 and CAD 630) to install a dryer vent.
 This fee covers the time and labor required as well as the removal of any waste materials.
 You will also need to pay for the vent and hose if these are not already in your possession.

 There are several types of vents to choose from.
 Wire and plastic vents are the least expensive but can crack easily.
 Flexible metal and foil wire vents cost slightly more but are much more durable.
 Rigid metal vents are the most expensive and most durable, but they’re also harder to fit because they must be cut to size.